 The Underlying Properties and operation thereof may be subject to the requirements of the federal Occupational Safety and Health Act ("OSHA") and comparable state statutes.
-The OSHA hazard communication standard, the EPA community right-to-know regulations under Title III of CERCLA and similar state statutes may require disclosure of information about hazardous materials used, produced or otherwise managed during operation of the Underlying Properties.
+The OSHA hazard communication standard, the EPA community right-to-know regulations under Title III of CERCLA, the general duty clause and Risk Management Planning regulations promulgated under section 112(r) of the Clean Air Act, and similar state statutes may require disclosure of information about hazardous materials used, produced or otherwise managed during operation of the Underlying Properties.
 These laws also require the development of risk management plans for certain facilities to prevent accidental releases of pollutants.